SARAL

 SARAL (Satellite with ARgos and ALtiKa) is a cooperative altimetry technology mission of Indian Space Research Organisation (ISRO) and Centre National d'Études Spatiales (CNES).
 SARAL performs altimetric measurements designed to study ocean circulation and sea surface elevation.

 Mission

 A CNES / ISRO MOU (Memorandum of Understanding) on the SARAL mission was signed on 23 February 2007.
 The SARAL mission is complementary to the Jason-2 mission of NASA / NOAA and CNES / EUMETSAT.
 It will fill the gap between Envisat and the Sentinel-3 mission of the European Copernicus Programme (Global Monitoring for Environment and Security - GMES programme).
 The combination of two altimetry missions in orbit has a considerable impact on the reconstruction of sea surface height (SSH), reducing the mean mapping error by a factor of 4.
+SARAL was also used to demonstrate a ground link with an AWS terminal in preparation for the Gaganyaan programme.

 Instruments

 The SARAL payload module was provided by CNES: ALtiKa (Ka-band altimeter), Doppler Orbitography and Radiopositioning Integrated by Satellite (DORIS), Laser Retroreflector Array (LRA), and ARGOS data collection system.
 ISRO is responsible for the satellite bus (Indian Mini Satellite-2), launch (Polar Satellite Launch Vehicle), and operations of the satellite.